Skip to main content

 Some of the fish from Melbu is shipped to the Group’s Sjømathuset facility in Oslo, its last stop before reaching the dinner table.
 The facility produces sushi, packs products for sale in Norwegian grocery shops and supplies fresh seafood to fish counters.

 “Some of the whitefish here comes from Nan Iren and the dedicated team in Melbu.
-We also receive salmon and trout from Lerøy’s fish farms all along Norway’s coast,” says Nikolai Thorstensen, general manager at Sjømathuset.
+We also receive salmon and trout from Lerøy’s fish farms all along Norway’s coast,” says Nikolai Thorstensen, the general manager at Sjømathuset.

 André Misund, Lerøy’s technical director and chef, has also paid a visit to Sjømathuset.
-He is passionate about everything in the sea.
+He is passionate about everything you find in the sea.
 Almost all his free time is devoted to the sea, whether fishing or diving.
 And he brings this passion to his work at Lerøy.

 “For me and all the team, the quality of the food is paramount.
 We’re committed to using the whole fish and creating healthy and sustainable meals.
 Seafood is a fantastic resource that I think we will eat more of in the future.”